Mann Mayal: Casting

 Creative head and producers Momina Duraid, Sana Shahnawaz and writer Sameera Fazal mutually choose the cast, which includes Maya Ali, Hamza Ali Abbasi to play the leading roles of Manahil, Salah-ul-Din and Gohar Rasheed, Ayesha Khan Meekail and Jeena played negative roles.
 None of the leading actors have appeared together on television except Hamza and Ayesha who worked together in a 2013 film Waar and Jawani Phir Nahi Ani, and Maya Ali, Ismat Zaidi and Shehryar Zaidi who have previously worked together in Geo TV's, Meri Zindagi Hai Tu.
 Saba Hameed and Hamza Ali Abbasi have previously worked together in ARY Digital's Pyaray Afzal.
 Speaking about her character Khan said, "my role is the surprise element in the drama.
 She is the game changer of the play.
 I opted for this role because she is not a typical damsel in distress which I think I have done umpteen times; instead she is needy for love.
 She gives unconditional love to others and expects the same for herself,".
 This is Mayal Ali second consecutive collaboration with director having previously worked in Diyar-e-Dil.
 Stating about her character Hamza said, "my character will create magic in this serial".
 Hamza who plays Afzal as his feature television debut in Piyaray Afzal in 2014, returns to play Salahuddin on the request of Sana.
 Hamza described his character "is close to who I am."
 In an interview Hamza explained that, "I have done this serial after giving a hit film because I don’t want to leave television and it is my moral commitment to myself to do one serial a year.
 Other than this, the story is not a typical saazishi aurto wali kahani and has room for me to come out as a better actor."
 Gohar who have worked with Abbasi in theater and films said about his character, "Mikail is rich and a little bit spoiled; he has his own set of insecurities which he tries to overcome in his own way."

 Veteran Actors Mehmood Aslam and Laila Zuberi were cast to portray the role of Mikael's parents, this roles were initially offered to actors Javed Sheikh and Atiqa Odho.
-Veteran actors' Saba Hameed and Naeem Tahir were cast for the role Manahil's parents and Shehryar Zaidi and Ismat Zaidi were cast for the role of Salah-ul-Din's parents, popular soap actress Aiman Khan plays the role of Rabiya as Salah-ul-Din younger sister and Manahil friend.
-Series also cast Arjumand Rahim, Vasay Chaudhry and National award-winning actor Talat Hussain for the roles of Ifti, cookie and Rehman.
+Veteran actors' Saba Hameed and Naeem Tahir were cast for the role Manahil's parents and Shehryar Zaidi and Ismat Zaidi were cast for the role of Salah-ul-Din's parents, popular soap actress Aiman Khan plays the role of Rabiya as Salah-ul-Din younger sister and Manahil's friend.
+The series also cast Arjumand Rahim, Vasay Chaudhry and National award-winning actor Talat Hussain for the roles of Ifti, Cookie and Rehman.